mitchfen/mp3-wav-renamer/README.md

 ## Running the program

-Just type `python main.py` into your shell.
+Just type `python3 main.py` into your shell.